 Little did I know that in only a few days I would soon have one of my most amazing travel experiences.

-The last leg of our Intrepid trip in Peru brought us to the Tambopata Nature Reserve and Refugio Amazonas eco-lodge in the Amazon Jungle.
+The last leg of our Peru holiday brought us to the Tambopata Nature Reserve and Refugio Amazonas eco-lodge in the Amazon Jungle.
 This was a remarkable, tranquil place secluded from cars, towns and people and surrounded by nature.

 The passionate staff members work from sunrise to sunset, ensuring meals are prepared and the guests are out experiencing all that the Peruvian Amazon has to offer.
 However, there is one hour during the day that is most certainly theirs.
 A time where only a few staff can be spotted around the lodge grounds and when the majority of guides, cooks and bartenders disappear into the forest to rejoice in a staple of their culture, football (soccer).